-We draw attention to note 2.1 to the financial statements which indicates that the company incurred a net loss of US\$11,702,190 for the year ended 31 December 2020 and as at 31 December 2020, its current liabilities exceeded its current assets by US\$420,358,723 and there is a deficit in shareholders' funds of US\$60,440,211.
-As stated in note 2.1, these events or conditions, along with other matters as set forth in note 2.1, indicate that a material uncertainty exists that may cast significant doubt on the company's ability to continue as a going concern.
+We draw attention to note 2.1 to the financial statements which indicates that as at 31 December 2021, the company's current liabilities exceeded its current assets by US\$456,414,734.
+As stated in note 2.1, this event or condition, along with other matters as set forth in note 2.1, indicate that a material uncertainty exists that may cast significant doubt on the company's ability to continue as a going concern.
 Our opinion is not qualified in that respect.